max26292/nova-permission/README.md

 ## Usage

 A new menu item called "Permissions & Roles" will appear in your Nova app after installing this package.

+## Credit:
+This package is fork from https://github.com/vyuldashev/nova-permission